MartinLoeper/KAMP-DSL-Installer/README.md

     });
 ```
 Do not forget to add the following inside the onRegisterReady method of your RuleProviderImpl class inside the source package: `override(new MyTestRule());`

+This will unregister the generated *TestRule* and registers your *MyTestRule*.

 -------------------------------------------------------
 TODO: